 What Is Happening at the Labor Market Now?

-In 2023, there were approximately 605,000 announced layoffs, marking a staggering 198% increase from the previous year, making it the most severe job-trimming period in the first three quarters since 2020 and the second-worst since the Great Recession of 2009.
+In 2023, there were approximately 605,000 announced layoffs, marking a staggering 198% increase from the previous year, making it the most severe job-trimming period since the Great Recession of 2009.
+However, in 2025 situation is much better:

 So, currently, when there are many talented candidates on the job market, companies might be tempted to hastily onboard any available candidates who meet the basic job criteria.
 However, this approach may not always yield optimal results.
 Instead, considering the peculiar dynamics of the current hiring landscape—where there is a demand for talent amidst widespread layoffs—companies would be wise to conduct thorough evaluations and judiciously select candidates, even in the presence of surplus resources.
 How to do this correctly?
 We’ve prepared a list of effective strategies.